Ken Cooper (boxer)

-Kenneth J Cooper (born 1943), is a male former boxer who competed for England.
-He fought as Ken Cooper.
+Kenneth J. Cooper (born 20 October 1943) is an English former boxer.
+He fought under the name Ken Cooper.

 Boxing career

-He was a member of the Kyrle Hall ABC, in Birmingham and was the 1967 featherweight ABA champion, which was regarded as the UK National Championships at the time.
+Cooper was a member of the Kyrle Hall ABC, in Birmingham and was the 1967 featherweight ABA champion, which was regarded as the UK National Championships at the time.
 The success included a win over Ken Buchanan.
 He had finished runner-up the previous year in 1966.

-He represented England in tournaments with the highlight being selection for the Commonwealth Games.
+Cooper represented England in tournaments with the highlight being selection for the Commonwealth Games.
 He represented England and won a silver medal in the 57 kg featherweight, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.

-He made his professional debut on 14 November 1967. and fought in 17 fights until 1970.
+Cooper made his professional debut on 14 November 1967. and fought in 17 fights until 1970.